 As mentioned above, this paper will show that Dan.
 11 is a prophecy of the same time period as the vision of Dan.
 8. But Dan.
 11 refers to this period as “the latter days” and Dan.
 8 refers to it as “the time of the end”.
 But we have seen that the two terms do not refer to the same length of time.
 That is to say, “the latter days” can refer to a very long time, but “the time of the end” refers to a comparatively short time immediately before the tribulation.
 Is there a contradiction here?
 Of course not.
 Both Dan.
 11 and 8 include the tribulation and Dan.
-11 includes about 30-40 years before the tribulation.
+11 includes several years before the tribulation.
 That being the case, the Holy Spirit gives us a clue that the prophecy of Dan.
 11, while covering more or less the same time period as does chapter 8, covers a period which is a bit longer than the prophecy of chapter 8.

 A COMPARISON OF DANIEL 8 WITH DANIEL 11